Your policy refers to time excesses rather than waiting periods.

-What’s a waiting period?
+What’s a time excess?

 It’s the amount of time you have to wait before cover is activated and/or before a benefit becomes payable.